 Be ready to walk or ride far and wide since Hanover has no shortage of sights to see.
 Another stop is the Leine palace in Altstadt, a walking distance from the city’s central part.
 The impressive building is the state parliament building but traces its origins back to the 17th century.

 A visit to this place answers your queries on what to do in Hanover.
 The palace shared a name with the river it bordered and was the royal residence of Duke George von Calenberg.
-Its original style went through some re-modification afterward in 1817 to give it a more neoclassical style.
+Its original style was re-modified in 1817 to give it a more neoclassical style.

 However, it’s worth noting that this wasn’t the first building on this site.
 Earlier on in 1300, there was the Franciscan friary belonging to the Catholic Church.

 In 1533, the church abandoned it due to the rising wave of the protestant reformation in the region.
 It changed hands and styles over the years until the 17th century.

 SEA LIFE marine museum is a pride and joy, one of the best Hanover tourist attractions.
 It’s a fun place for all the family to learn about marine life.
 Here you can catch a glimpse of over 3000 species worldwide.